Amsterdam/decode_passport_scanner/README.md

 (venv) $ pip install -r requirements.txt
 ```

-Now you can install the modified version of PyPassport:
+Now you can install the modified version of PyPassport (see Appendix for details about the modifications):
 ```
 $ git clone https://github.com/sguldemond/pypassport
 $ cd pypassport